Today, I’m going to teach you how to use local MLM events, such as trade shows, bazaars, and festivals to grow your network marketing business.

 - Toothpicks (for food)

 # 2 Do a Raffle – Everyone likes a chance to win something for free!
 Don’t you?
-Why not do a raffle for one of your products.
+Why not do a raffle for one of your products?
 Make it a good product in the $30 to $75 price range.
 That way people have a good incentive to participate in the raffle.
-On your raffle entry, have a section for people to check off if they are interested in learning more about the products or business.
+On your raffle entry, have a section for people to check off if they are interested in learning more about the products or business opportunity.
 Have one winner and then call or email everyone else and tell them they won second prize.
 For second prize offer everyone a $10 discount off their first order.
 This is a great way to convert more of your leads into customers.

 # 3 Give Away Something for Free – This one goes hand in hand with the raffle.
 Everyone likes something for free.
 Give away a free sample, a free information pack, or something that people actually WANT to take.
 Use this as a lead generator.
 Make sure you include your business card with each giveaway.
+Also, make sure you get the person’s contact information (name, phone and email) in exchange for accepting the free information.

 # 8 Dress Nice – You don’t need to wear a three piece suit, but make sure you dress to impress.
 Try to take in consideration what most of the visitors will be wearing and wear something a little bit nicer.
 If in doubt, khaki pants and a polo-shirt, or business casual is normally a good pick.
-Don’t wear sweat pants.
+Don’t wear sweat pants or yoga pants.
 Make sure you brush your teeth and don’t wear worn out, ripped clothing.
 Remember, you want to look like a professional.

 At the event, you want to be friendly and social.
 Don’t try to pitch and sell everyone.
 Share information, hand out samples, educate your prospect and collect leads.
 At the end of the event follow up promptly and take orders and sign up new distributors.